G4ryDave/GoogleMapsSightsManager/README.md

 ```

 ### Procedure
-Choose one of the browser below:
+Choose one of the browsers below:
 ##### - Firefox (Recommended)  [Background supported]
   Download ```geckodriver``` for your system [from here](https://github.com/mozilla/geckodriver/releases).
 Extract the .tar.gz file and put it in ```/assets``` folder
 ##### - Chrome (Doesn't work in background)